 On the upside, four of the tracks on Origin are quite respectable.
 The piano ballad “Where Will You Go” is more fully realized than the version on the 1998 Evanescence EP.
 “Even In Death” is an eerie Goth-metal song about mourning a dead loved one.
 The piano ballad “Field of Innocence” expresses a yearning for a return to childhood naïveté, and “Anywhere” is an entirely accessible rock ballad which mostly avoids the band’s dark tendencies.
 If you ever download songs from Origin (which Lee has suggested doing instead of purchasing the CD at a high price), then these four songs are the ones not to miss.

-Note: the track “Origin” is a 35-second album intro which, if you are listening on CD, is accessed by rewinding the CD past the beginning of track 1.
+Notes: Origin was commercially released for the first time in 2017, as part of the 6-LP vinyl box set The Ultimate Collection.
+The title track “Origin” is a 35-second album intro which, if you are listening on CD, is accessed by rewinding the CD past the beginning of track 1.

 3. My Immortal